Start with LOLA POP™

 Calafat, A. M., Wong, L. Y., Kuklenyik, Z., Reidy, J. A., & Needham, L. L. (2007).
 Polyfluoroalkyl chemicals in the U.S. population: data from the National Health and Nutrition Examination Survey (NHANES) 2003–2004 and comparisons with NHANES 1999–2000.
 Environmental Health Perspectives, 115(11), 1596–1602.
 PMID: 18007991.
 NHANES 2003–2004 cycle.
 PFOS, PFOA, PFHxS, and PFNA detected in serum from over 98% of participants.
 Documented widespread human exposure to PFAS in the U.S. population.

 California Department of Toxic Substances Control (DTSC). (n.d.).
-Chemicals of Emerging Concern.
-Retrieved May 2026, from https://dtsc.ca.gov/emerging-chemicals-of-concern/
+Emerging Chemicals of Concern.
+Retrieved May 2026, from https://dtsc.ca.gov/emerging-chemicals-of-concern/.
+States that about 2,000 new chemicals are introduced into U.S. commerce annually, at a rate of about seven new chemicals a day.

 Centers for Disease Control and Prevention (CDC).
 National Health and Nutrition Examination Survey (NHANES).
 Per- and Polyfluoroalkyl Substances (PFAS) Biomonitoring Data.
 National Center for Health Statistics.
 Most recent update 2024.
 Retrieved May 2026, from https://www.cdc.gov/exposurereport/.
 Ongoing national biomonitoring program.
 Recent NHANES cycles have detected at least one PFAS compound in the serum of approximately 97% of Americans tested.